 5. Island hopping by private yacht

 The dreamy Dalmatian archipelago….your own skippered yacht and a heavenly day discovering hidden beach coves, swimming in calm turquoise waters and sampling some of the finest seafood for miles – all in complete privacy.
-Croatia has no less than a thousand islands, which may take some discovering, so we’ve shortlisted a few of our favorites:
+Croatia has no less than a thousand islands, which may take some discovering, so we’ve shortlisted a few of our favourites:

 a.
 Korcula; for the prettiest medieval town, lunch spots with views to die for and family friendly beaches